google/WebFundamentals/src/content/en/updates/2018/03/chrome-66-deprecations.md

 giving you full control on when to apply it, how fast to change, and on which parameters should be smoothed.

-Removing this reduces developer confusion on what AudioParams have dezippering.
+Removing this reduces developer confusion which audio parameters support dezippering.

 [Intent to Remove](https://groups.google.com/a/chromium.org/d/topic/blink-dev/YKYRrh0nWMo/discussion) &#124;
 [Chromestatus Tracker](https://www.chromestatus.com/feature/5287995770929152) &#124;